Dynamic Hard Pruning of Neural Networks at the Edge of the Internet: Introduction

-In this paper, we aim to design new hard pruning techniques for learning compressed neural networks on resource-constrained devices typical of edge/fog environments.
-We want to target techniques that are both resource-efficient and allow comparable levels of performance with respect to conventional neural network training algorithms while enabling significant levels of compression of the network.
+This paper aims to design new hard pruning techniques for learning compressed neural networks on resource-constrained devices typical of edge/fog environments.
+We claim that learning compressed neural networks directly on edge/fog devices is of paramount importance to achieve pervasive -- both effective and efficient -- neural network-based AI solutions in these environments.
+For this reason, we want to target techniques that are both resource-efficient and allow comparable levels of performance with respect to conventional neural network training algorithms while enabling significant levels of compression of the network.
 We target the goal by assuming that the training of a neural network in edge/fog devices relies on a fixed -- and often small -- budget of memory that can be used to perform the process.
 Our assumption comes from observing that the edge/fog paradigm is characterized by moving the computation close to the data source~\cite{Garcia-Lopez:2015aa,Conti:2017aa}.
-In this scenario, the devices employed can perform many other operations in parallel w.r.t. training a neural network, e.g., operations related with data gathering/indexing/storing~\cite{Barbalace:2020}.
-The edge/fog scenario is different from a standard cloud environment, where we can assume to have servers totally available to learn the neural network.
+In this scenario, the devices employed can perform many other operations in parallel w.r.t. training a neural network, e.g., operations related to data gathering/indexing/storing~\cite{Barbalace:2020}.
+The edge/fog scenario is different from a standard cloud environment, where we can assume to have servers fully available to train the neural network.
 We thus propose a new technique based on an effective compression of the network during the training process.
 Our novel technique, called \emph{Dynamic Hard Pruning} (DynHP), prunes incrementally but permanently the network by identifying neurons that contribute only marginally to the model accuracy.
 By doing so, DynHP enables a significant and controllable reduction of the size of the final neural network learned.
-Moreover, by hard pruning the neural network we progressively reduce the memory occupied by the model as the training process progresses.
+Moreover, by hard pruning the neural network, we progressively reduce the memory occupied by the model as the training process progresses.
+Finally, our solution is designed to train and prune the NN under a fixed memory budget, which might be an important feature if we consider a scenario where an edge/fog device, e.g., Nvidia Xavier or Jatson Nano, has to run multiple, e.g., containerized, training processes of different NNs on local data.